 Meet Gunner Stahl, Fashion’s Next Biggest Photographer

-We spent a day in Atlanta with Stahl talking about shooting Pharrell, working with Moncler, and spending 18 hours in Milan at a Palm Angels party.
+Throwback to when we spent a day in Atlanta with Stahl talking about shooting Pharrell, working with Moncler, and spending 18 hours in Milan at a Palm Angels party.

-When we first caught up with photographer Gunner Stahl back in December, it was in his hometown of Atlanta.
+When we first caught up with photographer Gunner Stahl, it was in his hometown of Atlanta.
 He was fresh off a trip to Tokyo and was getting ready to head to Miami.
-Fast-forward three months to when we hopped on the phone with him, and he had literally just landed in Atlanta, returning from All-Star weekend in L.A.
+Fast-forward three months later to when we hopped on the phone with him, and he had literally just landed in Atlanta, returning from All-Star weekend in L.A.
 The esteemed photographer, best known for his raw and unfiltered photos of rappers and hip-hop artists, has a travel schedule crazier than an editor’s during fashion month.
 Makes sense considering those in the music world flock to him and his chilled-out personality, wanting to have him around to hang and capture moments for their trips around the world.

 When we caught up with Stahl in Atlanta, he was chilling out at one of his managers’ apartments.
 He tells us that during the rare times he is back in Atlanta, he’s either there or at home playing video games.
 Atlanta is part of the reason that Stahl is where he is today; even though he had no intentions of ever being an artist himself, he grew up surrounded by music and the many artists that hail from the ATL, Metro Boomin’ included, whom he spends a good amount of his time with. “[I met Metro Boomin’] from just being around in Atlanta and being around the same people,” he tells us.
 Stahl taught himself how to shoot, starting out on digital and then moving to film.
 “I was doing digital, but then my camera broke,” he explains.
 “I just had no other choice but to use film.”
 Film is now what he is known for, with a quick scroll through his IG presenting you with film portraits of pretty much every rapper.
 You’ll see the likes of A$AP Rocky, Pharrell Williams, Travis Scott, Skepta, and even Jaden Smith all within one quick glance.